course-details-portlet

 • Written reflection

-• Idea for a community music project
+• Idea and presentation for a community music project

 Further on evaluation